Roupies/holbertonschool-network/basics_1/README.md

 This project contains a series of tasks focused on network configuration and manipulation using Bash scripts.
 Each script demonstrates different aspects of network management and configuration on Ubuntu servers.

+## General Requirements
+- Allowed editors: `vi`, `vim`, `emacs`
+- All files will be interpreted on Ubuntu 22.04
+- All files should end with a new line
+- A `README.md` file, at the root of the folder of the project, is mandatory
+- All Bash script files must be executable
+- Bash scripts must pass Shellcheck (version 0.7.0 via apt-get) without any errors
+- The first line of all Bash scripts should be exactly `#!/usr/bin/env bash`
+- The second line of all Bash scripts should be a comment explaining what the script does

 ## Tasks

 ### 0. Change your home IP